20 Period Moving Average Strategy

 MA Period Strategy

-The moving average indicator is used to smooth out the volatility of stock price action.
-The moving average indicator is an overlay indicator and it is super-imposed on the price chart.
+The moving average indicator helps smooth out stock price volatility.
+As an overlay indicator, it is displayed directly on the price chart for clearer analysis.

-On the moving average illustration explained & illustrated and shown below - the blue line represents a 20 period moving average, which acts to smooth out the volatility of the price action.
+On the moving average illustration explained and shown below - the blue line represents a 20 period moving average, which acts to smooth out the volatility of price action.

-100 Period Moving Average MA Strategy - Moving Average MA Period Strategy - Moving Average MA Strategy
+100 Period Moving Average MA Method - MA MA Period Strategy - MA MA Strategy

 Calculation of the Moving Average MA Price Period